 Some benefit or salary sacrifice schemes don’t allow opting out outside of extraordinary circumstances, such as major life changes – marriage or serious illness, for example.

 The government says: “HMRC agrees that COVID-19 counts as a life event that could warrant changes to salary sacrifice arrangements if the relevant employment contract is updated accordingly.”

 15. How do I furlough and claim under the Coronavirus Job Retention Scheme for an employee whose pay varies?

-If the employee has been with you for 12 months or more, you should use as a reference salary the higher of either the same month’s earnings in 2019, or the average monthly earnings for the 2019/20 tax year.
+If the employee has been with you for 12 months or more, you must use as a reference salary the higher of either the same month’s earnings in 2019, or the average monthly earnings for the 2019/20 tax year.

-If the employee began in March 2020 (the cut-off date for claims is 19 March 2020), you should work out a pro-rata rate for their earnings so far, and then claim for 80% of this.
+If the employee began in March 2020 (the cut-off date for claims is 19 March 2020), you must work out a pro-rata rate for their earnings so far, and then claim for 80% of this.